lesyasirotko63/techassigment/README.md

 ### Step 4: Build the Docker Image

-When application and Dockerfile ready, it's time to build the Docker image.
+When application and the Dockerfile ready, it's time to build the Docker image.
 Run the following command from the `quickstart_docker` directory:

 ```bash
 docker build . -f docker/application/Dockerfile -t exampleapp